 With color-coding, the back of the flags have a color strip as well as the name of the country.

 1. Print out your pin map flags.
 If you're using the pin map flag files from our store, please note that there are two sets of flags in each file.
 One set has the names on the backs of the flags (the control set), and 1 set is without the names on the backs of the flags - you can choose the set you feel is appropriate for your children.

-4. Apply glue to the crease line and one half of the flag.
+4. Apply glue (use a glue stick, not white glue) to the crease line and one half of the flag.